 I originally posted this article in October 2015, shortly after I started using PayPal Here to take card payments from pupils.
 Before then, I’d been using iZettle, but I had an unfortunate experience with them which forced me to find an alternative.
-Basically, iZettle updated their app and it wouldn’t install on my phone.
-When I contacted them, they basically told me my phone wasn’t supported – even though it had been up until then.
-They nearly destroyed my business overnight, and effectively told me “tough”.
-I was not happy.
-They came back to me sometime later and apologised for their error – apparently, the app had been given an incorrect filename on Google Play, and that was the cause of the problem – and gave me almost £1,000 of free transactions – but it was too late.
-In the two weeks it took for them to admit their mistake, I had purchased and started using a PayPal Here card reader.
+They eventually admitted they were in error, but it was too late and I had purchased and started using a PayPal Here card reader.

-Since then, I have taken more than £50,000 in card payments through PayPal Here (I’d also taken a fair bit through iZettle before that).
-As time has gone by, the number of people paying me by card has increased, and right now I’d say that about 70-80% of pupils pay that way (2018 card takings look like being about 30% higher than in 2017).
-The rest still use cash (someone block-booked 30 hours of lessons a couple of weeks ago and paid me £700 in notes, which I banked, because it isn’t mine yet), a few use bank transfers (a couple of months ago a new pupil’s father paid me £700 for a block booking this way), and a couple have routinely paid using contactless apps on their phones.
+Since 2015, I have taken more than £70,000 in card payments through PayPal Here.
+As time has gone by, the number of people paying me by card has increased, and right now I’d say that about 90% of pupils pay that way.
+The rest still use cash (occasionally, someone will block book and hand over up to £700 in notes), and a few use bank transfers (block bookings sometimes come in this way).
 I refuse to take cheques – if someone has a cheque book, they have a card, and I can read that instead.

 The PayPal Here reader can carry out transactions via contactless, PIN, and swipe (though swipe is not necessary in the UK).
-Single hour lessons can be paid by contactless (if pupils have them) but anything above £30 has to be by PIN (contactless phone apps depend on the app they’re using, and one pupil easily paid for £50 two-hour lessons contactless this way).
+Single hour lessons can be paid using their card by contactless (if pupils have them) but anything above £30 by card has to be by PIN.
+Contactless phone apps depend on the app they’re using, and many pupils use these to pay several hundred pounds with no trouble.

-Since I began using it, PayPal has updated the app several times, and it is extremely convenient being able to sign in using my fingerprint these days.
+Since I began using it, PayPal has updated the app several times, and it is extremely convenient being able to sign into the app using my fingerprint these days.

 The massive benefit of PayPal over iZettle is that the money from a transaction goes into your PayPal account instantly.
-When you transfer it from there to your bank account, for all practical purposes that is instant, too (it says it can take “up to 2 hours”, but less than a minute is typical).
-With iZettle, it took nearly a week – and we’re talking a business week here, so Bank Holidays both here and in Sweden mattered – for money to get into your bank account.
+When you transfer it from there to your bank account, for all practical purposes that is instant as well (it says it can take “up to 2 hours”, but less than a minute is typical). iZettle took nearly a week most times – and we’re talking a business week here, so Bank Holidays both here and in Sweden (where iZetlle is based).

 How long do PayPal Here payments take to clear?